 The Council normally meets in a formal session four times a year in Brussels, the Minister and Ministers of State usually act as head of delegation at these formal meetings.
 Ministers also meet in an informal session once during each Presidency in the country of the member state hosting the Presidency.
-Czech Republic is the current Presidency of the EU until the end of December 2022.
-They will be followed from January to June 2023 by Sweden.
+Sweden is the current Presidency of the EU until the end of June 2023.
+They will be followed from July to December 2023 by Spain.

 Whilst this department takes the lead role in this Council, given the cross cutting issues involved, a number of other departments also provide inputs to the Council.
 This department co-ordinates, prepares and develops policy inputs to the EU Competitiveness Council on a range of issues including: